nagibyro/til/postgres/ddl_changes_with_read_replicas.md

 the primary replica's MUST apply the changes.
-In this case replica's have configuration options `max_standby_archive_delay` and `max_standby_streaming_delay` that define how long a read replica will wait for queries to complete before apply the WAL.
+In this case replica's have configuration options `max_standby_archive_delay` and `max_standby_streaming_delay` that define how long a read replica will wait for queries to complete before applying the WAL.
 (In our RDS instance this was defaulted to 14 seconds).

 Once that WAL delay time has expired the read replica will cancel running queries